sptherose/CISC-108-Final-Project/README.md

 - [x] make it so players can't move off the screen (edge of screen serves as a wall and there is no wrapping)
 - []Add gravity so that when players jump (and fall off platforms once levels are made) they fall back down
-- [] make flashlight disappear after a second or 2
+- [x] make flashlight disappear after a second or 2 (EDIT: changed this to make flashlight stay for as long as players held on to the S or Down buttons)

 Milestone 2 Task List:
 - [] Add platforms for players to jump on